MCC DAQ HATs

 Hardware Attached on Top – MCC DAQ HATs

-Measurement Computing has announced several products designed for Test and Measurement applications that conform to the Raspberry Pi HAT standard.
-These devices provide data acquisition features in a small, stackable format with the same quality and support MCC has provided for nearly 30 years.
+Measurement Computing offers four products designed for Test and Measurement applications that conform to the Raspberry Pi HAT standard.
+These devices provide data acquisition features in a small, stackable format with the same quality and support MCC has provided for over 30 years.

 The MCC 118